LappleApple/awesome-leading-and-managing/Diversity-and-Gender.md

 - [Managing Unconscious Bias](https://managingbias.fb.com/): by Facebook.

+- [On Being a Female Program Manager at Microsoft](https://medium.com/@lindydonna/on-being-a-female-program-manager-at-microsoft-9be6aa9243f4): by Donna Malayeri.
+Takeaway: The author describes how poor management can stall one's career.
+Chaos, lack of empathy, biased feedback ("you're too aggressive/pushy/complaining") are all factors the author faced. "...I can’t help feeling that a man would have been treated differently.
+Perhaps there was unconscious bias at play; perhaps I didn’t act the way women should, and this bothered people.
+Despite my asking for bigger opportunities, I saw project after project handed to my peers instead of me.
+Without opportunities to do important work, my career stalled."

 - [Onboarding and the Cost of Team Debt](https://kateheddleston.com/blog/onboarding-and-the-cost-of-team-debt): by Kate Heddleston.

 - [The Null Process](https://kateheddleston.com/blog/the-null-process): by Kate Heddleston.